-The main course for the special Burns Night meal is a haggis.
-The reason for this is twofold.
-Haggis is a bit of a delicacy in Scotland and Robert Burns wrote a very famous poem called ‘Address to a Haggis’.
-Haggis is a dish made of sheep or calves’ organ meats chopped up and mixed with suet, oatmeal and seasoning, all encased in a sheep’s stomach.
+Robert Burns wrote a very famous poem called ‘Address to a Haggis’, hence the main dish.
+Haggis is made of sheep or calves’ organ meats chopped up and mixed with suet, oatmeal and seasoning, all encased in a sheep’s stomach.
 No, you didn’t read that wrong.
 Let’s just say there’s not enough whiskey in the world to make me eat that!

 Born January 25, 1759 to tenant farmers, Burns’ life was not an easy one.
-However, unlike many of the young men in his position, Burns was extremely well educated.
-He loved to read and began writing poetry at an early age.
+However, he loved to read and began writing poetry at an early age.

-Burns was very much a wild child of his era – politely put, fidelity was something he really struggled with.
-Burns eventually took a wife, Jean Armour.
-She bore him nine children but even a devoted wife didn’t stop his philandering.
-Lucky for Burns, Jean was an extremely kind-hearted soul who not only put up with Burns many infidelities but even took in one of his children by another woman.
+Burns was very much a wild child of his era and even though his wife Jean bore him nine children but it didn’t stop his philandering.
+Lucky for Burns, Jean was an extremely kind-hearted soul and even took in one of his children by another woman.

-Think you don’t know the work of Robert Burns?
-You may be more familiar with the Bard than you think!
 Burns’ work has become very much a part of popular culture.
 ‘Auld Lang Syne’ is sung on New Year’s Eve in most parts of the world.
-John Steinbeck took the title of his 1937 bestseller ‘Of Mice and Men’ from a line in Robert Burns’ poem ‘’To a Mouse’ – “The best laid schemes o’ mice an’ men, Gang aft agly”.
-Michael Jackson was a huge Burns fan and wrote a collection of songs based on his work, hoping to produce them as a show.
+John Steinbeck took the title of his 1937 bestseller ‘Of Mice and Men’ from a line in Robert Burns’ poem ‘’To a Mouse’ and Michael Jackson was a huge Burns fan.
 It’s said that “Thriller” was inspired by the supernatural events in Burns poem ‘Tam o’ Shanter’.

-Next comes the haggis.
-I’ve included the vegetarian recipe for that below.
-The haggis is generally ‘piped’ into the room so you’ll need someone who can play the bagpipes for that.
-Or you can make life easy and just find some bagpipe music on iTunes!
-When the haggis is on the table, the host then recites Robert Burns’ poem ‘Address to a Haggis’ and a toast is also proposed to it.
-Haggis is generally served alongside ‘neeps’ (mashed swede or turnip) and ‘tatties’ (mashed potatoes).
+Next comes the haggis and you can find the recipe for mini veggie haggis at the bottom of this post.
+The haggis is generally ‘piped’ into the room but you could find some bagpipe music on iTunes.
+When the haggis is on the table, the host recites Robert Burns’ poem ‘Address to a Haggis’ and proposes a toast to the main dish.
+Haggis is served alongside ‘neeps’ (mashed swede or turnip) and ‘tatties’ (mashed potatoes).

-Dessert might be shortbread or Cranachan, a sort of oaty trifle generally made with raspberries.
-After the meal, it’s traditional for one of the guest to make a speech about Robert Burns and then to propose a toast to the famous poet.
+Dessert is shortbread or Cranachan, a sort of oaty trifle generally made with raspberries.
+After the meal, it’s traditional for one of the guest to make a speech about Robert Burns and everyone drinks a toast to the famous poet.

-Whiskey is normally drunk throughout the meal but as I know very little about this particular tipple, I’ll have to let you sort that out for yourself.
-Substitute apple juice for kids or anyone who is driving or doesn’t drink alcohol as the colour is very similar to whiskey.
+Whiskey is normally drunk throughout the meal but you could substitute apple juice for kids or anyone who is driving or doesn’t drink alcohol as the colour is very similar to whiskey.

-Celebrating Burns Night is a great way to introduce kids (and maybe even some adults) to a bit of history and some interesting poetry – as well as to have a bit of fun.
-And with these Not So Offal Mini Veggie Haggis, a Vegetarian Burns Night is very easy indeed!
+Celebrating a Vegetarian Burns Night is a great way to introduce folks to a bit of history and some interesting poetry – as well as to have a bit of fun.
+And with these Not So Offal Mini Veggie Haggis from The Vegetarian Society, a Vegetarian Burns Night is very easy indeed!

 - 100g/4oz onion, finely chopped